status-im/swarms/ideas/88-dapp-experience.md

 1. Provide a definition of decentralized apps
 2. Provide clear inclusion criteria that dapps need to conform with in order to be listed in our catalog
-3. Perform some research o existing dapps for better understanding.
-For ex https://dappradar.com/
+3. Perform research o existing dapps for better understanding, e.g. https://dappradar.com/
 4. Create the initial catalog
 5. Provide a transparent and simple process for inclusion of new entries